Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Conclusion

 \section{Conclusion}

 We presented \embed, an algorithm with polynomial approximation guarantees to solve the highly intractable Satisfiability Modulo Counting (SMC) problems.
-SMC fuses statistical inference and symbolic reasoning.
-Solving it presents unique challenges.
+Solving SMC problems presents unique challenges due to their intricate nature, integrating statistical inference and symbolic reasoning.
 Prior work on SMC solving offers no or loose guarantees and may find suboptimal solutions. \embed~transforms the intractable SMC problem into satisfiability problems by replacing intricate model counting with SAT formulae subject to randomized XOR constraints. \embed~also obtains constant approximation guarantees on the solutions obtained.
 SMC solvers offer useful tools for many real-world problems at the nexus of symbolic and statistical AI.
-Extensive experiments on SMC problems for social good demonstrate that \embed~outperforms other approaches in solution quality and also runs efficiently.
+Extensive experiments on two real-world applications in AI for social good demonstrate that \embed~outperforms other approaches in solution quality and running time.